 3. Do not redirect when bulk activating multiple plugins.

 If your plugin was not the only plugin being activated, then you can’t assume that the user wants to view your settings page first.
+Be cautious with a WordPress plugin redirect in bulk activations.

 How To Redirect